ronan-s1/lazy-jira-search/README.md

 `-s, --sort`: Sort issues by last updated time in descending order.

 `-as, --assignee`: Filter issues by specified assignee.
+Pass "none" to remove assignee filter.

 `-rep, --reporter`: Filter issues by the specified reporter; defaults to you if flag is used but no value is provided.